openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Select the storage backend for :ref:`cinder-term`:

-- If you select "Default",
-  then the Local Volumes over iSCSI are used as the backend for Cinder.
+- If you select "Default" here, then the Local Volumes over iSCSI are used as the backend for Cinder.
+  You must configure at least one node with the "cinder" role on the :ref:`assign-roles-ug` screen.
+  Disk space for Cinder will be allocated automatically.
 - If you select "Ceph",
-  you must assign at least two nodes as Ceph-OSD nodes.
+  you must assign at least two nodes as Ceph-OSD nodes on the :ref:`assign-roles-ug` screen.

 Select the storage backend for :ref:`glance-term`: